Azure/azure-quickstart-templates/201-blockchain-asaservice/GettingStarted-blockchain.md

 Now that you got a good idea of how the service works, let's dig on the template file.

-### The Template
+## The Template

 Don't let the size of the template scares you.
 The structure is very intuitive and once that you get the gist of it, you will see how much easier your life will be deploying resources to Azure.

-These are the parameters on the template, most of them already have values inserted, the ones that you need to inform are:
+These are the parameters on the template, most of them already have values inserted, the ones that you need to inform are: **bcMemberName** and **memberPassword**.

+Here is the full list parameters in this template:

 Parameter         | Suggested value     | Description
 :--------------- | :-------------      |:---------------------